 Fritillaria imperialis: Time to Plant Pineapple Lilies

 I wish it hadn’t taken me so long to grow Fritillaria imperialis.
 I guess I thought these exotic-looking flowers would be difficult.
 But now I know: exotic they are, difficult they’re not.
-Here are a few things I have learned about growing Fritillaria imperialis, which are also called crown imperials or pineapple lilies.
+Here are a few things I have learned about growing Fritillaria imperialis, which are also called crown imperials.

 What to Know About Fritillaria Imperialis

 All fritillarias are members of the lily family.
 Though the flowers look very different, their foliage is actually quite similar.
 Like lilies, the plants don’t have branches.
 The glossy leaves of fritillaria imperialis encircle the main stem and are attached directly to it.
 Additional leaves form a topknot above the flowers.

 Fritillaria bulbs have scales like lily bulbs, but their scales are fused rather than being separate.
 The bulbs are more than twice the size of a regular lily bulb and much heavier.
 When handling them, you will notice they have a peculiar smell.
 In fact, all parts of the plant emit this same slightly skunky odor.
 This is what makes Fritillaria imperialis distasteful to garden pests including rabbits, voles, squirrels and deer.

 Of course the most distinctive thing about Fritillaria imperialis is the flowers.
 Each bulb produces one perfectly straight, glossy black stem.
 On top is a crown of bell-like flowers and a crazy hairdo of spiky foliage.
 Though the plants aren’t particularly tall (30-36″), their unusual appearance makes them an un-missable feature in the garden.